signalfx/otelworkshop/docs/apm/host/python.md

 Run the client Python app via the `splunk-py-trace` command to send requests to the Flask server:

+><ins>If you are doing this workshop as part of a group, before the next step, add your initials do the APM environment</ins>
+>edit the `run-client.sh` script below and add your initials to the environment i.e. change:
+>`export OTEL_RESOURCE_ATTRIBUTES=deployment.environment=apm-workshop`
+to
+>`export OTEL_RESOURCE_ATTRIBUTES=deployment.environment=sjl-apm-workshop`
 ```bash
 cd ~/otelworkshop/host/python
 source run-client.sh